Simon Commission

+Background

 The commission was constituted because at the time of introducing the Montagu–Chelmsford Reforms in 1919, the British Government had declared that a commission would be sent to India after ten years to examine the effects and operations of the constitutional reforms and to suggest further reforms.

 In November 1927, the British government appointed the Simon Commission two years ahead of schedule.
 The commission was strongly opposed by the Muslim League and the Indian National Congress, and prominent Indian leaders including Nehru, Gandhi, and Jinnah, because it contained only British members and no Indians.
 However, it was supported by Dr. B. R. Ambedkar, Periyar E. V. Ramasamy and Chaudhary Chhotu Ram.

 Prominent Indian nationalist Lala Lajpat Rai led a protest against the commission in Lahore.
 He suffered a brutal police beating during the protest and died of his injuries eighteen days later on 17 November 1928.

 The Government of India Act 1919 had introduced the system of diarchy to govern the provinces of British India.
 Indian opinion clamored for revision of this form of government, and the Government of India Act 1919 stated that a commission would be appointed after ten years to investigate the progress of the government scheme and suggest new steps for reform.
 The Secretary of State for India F.E Smith feared that the ruling Conservative government was facing imminent electoral defeat at the hands of the Labour Party, and hence feared that the commission would be filled by its members and sympathizers.
 Hence, the commission was appointed ahead of time, and seven MPs were selected to constitute the promised commission to examine the state of Indian constitutional affairs.
-He also ensured that there were no Indians in the commission, as he believed the Labour MPs and Indian members would join together.
+He also ensured that there were no Indians in the commission, as he believed the Labour MPs and Indian members would join.
 The Viceroy of India Lord Irwin too supported the decision to exclude Indians as he too thought they would vote together with the Labour MPs but also because he thought the Indian representatives would fight each other.